 If the amount of tax due (Line 33) is less than the payments and credits (Line 40), enter the overpayment on Line 46.
 If the overpayment is to be refunded, enter the overpayment amount on Line 47.
 If the overpayment is to be carried forward to the next following year's estimated tax account, enter the amount on Line 48.
 Interest may or may not be due on the overpayment.
-Please refer to General Tax Information Bulletin 101, available at www. in.gov/dor/files/reference/gb101.pdf.
+Please refer to General Tax Information Bulletin 101, available at www.in.gov/dor/files/gb101.pdf.
 The statute of limitations for refund claims is 3 years from the due date of the original return or 3 years from the date of the overpayment occurred, whichever is later.
 Extensions of time extend the due date of the return.
-Quarterly payments are considered to be made on the due date of the return filed for a taxable period.